 Note: Limited Partnership, Limited Liability Companies, and General Partnership do not have to file an Annual Report, but they are subject to an annual tax of $300.
 This tax needs to be paid before or on June 1st each year.

-Delaware LLC and Corporation are two most common types of business entities for foreigners.
-If you wish to get insights into how to set up these types, don’t miss out our below blog articles:
+Delaware LLC and Corporation are the two most common types of business entities for foreigners.
+If you wish to get insights into how to set up these types, don’t miss our articles on How to Register an LLC in Delaware (in Only 3 Steps) and How To Form A Delaware Corporation: A Complete Guidance.

 4. Other considerations when starting a business in Delaware